-The applicant is currently considering a retirement housing and congregate living development on Lot 1.
-Concordia University is in the process of purchasing Lots 2, 3, and 4 so that they may relocate their current central Austin campus to this site.
+The applicant is currently considering a retirement housing and congregate living development on Lot I Concordia University is in the process of purchasing Lots 2, 3, and 4 so that they may relocate their current central Austin campus to this site.
+The current owner, USL Austin Reserve, L.P., has requested that the additional uses be permitted anywhere within the Schlumberger site should Concordia not relocate here.